Typhoon Olga (1976): May 26

 The number of people who evacuated during the reservoir burst climbed to 80,000 on May 26.
 Two more waterbodies overflowed on the country due to Olga; the Santo Tomas and Santa Cruz dikes.
 The former destroyed 400 houses and killed eight in its path.
 The death toll further rose to 109 with most of them due to drowning.
 Over 115,588 families or 602,000 persons were also in need of help due to the storm's aftermath.
 The estimated damages from the typhoon were set at $70 million, according to Marcos during an emergency meeting on that day with his cabinet members.
 66 towns and 4 cities in the country were flooded while 14 bridges were washed away.
 Damages to public infrastructures were incurred at $3.6 million.
 Meanwhile, combined agricultural and property damages were set at $14 million.
 Rice stock at the disaster was announced to be at 1.8 million tons.
 More than 204,000 people lost their homes as a result.
 Hundreds of residents who refused to evacuate climbed and perched nearby trees and rooftops for their safety, news reports there indicated.
 Along with UPI photographer Willy Vicoy, Philippine helicopters rescued 127 persons in Arayat, a municipality in Pampanga.
 A bridge in the area also collapsed, killing four due to drowning.
 Flood readings in the Pampanga River indicated an “all-time high” of 17.85 feet on that day also, beating the 17.5 feet record held by the same basin in a disastrous flood in July and August 1972.

 40-80% of the sets at Iba, Zambales from the production of the 1979 American epic psychological war film Apocalypse Now were also wrecked due to strong winds from Olga.
-Its stranded crew were confined in a hotel and others were in small houses.
-The Playboy Playmate set had been also destroyed, ruining a month's production schedule.
+Its stranded crew were confined in a hotel, while others stayed in small houses.
+The Playboy Playmate set had also been destroyed, ruining a month's worth of production schedule.